junxit/us-congress-bills-113/metadata.md

 - 2014-03-21 — Placed on the Union Calendar, Calendar No. 285.
 - 2014-03-21 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 113-383.
 - 2014-03-21 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 113-383.
+- 2014-04-01 — Considered under suspension of the rules. (consideration: CR H2759-2763)
+- 2014-04-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2413.
+- 2014-04-01 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2014-04-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2759-2761)
+- 2014-04-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2759-2761)
+- 2014-04-01 — The title of the measure was amended.
+Agreed to without objection.